wally-kroeker/GraphSigninExport/README.md

 # GraphReporter

-A Python CLI tool for retrieving and reporting Microsoft Entra ID (Azure AD) data using Microsoft Graph API.
+A Python CLI tool for retrieving and reporting Microsoft Entra ID (Azure AD) sign-in logs using Microsoft Graph API.

 ![Python Version](https://img.shields.io/badge/python-3.8%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

 ## Overview

-GraphReporter is a command-line tool that helps IT administrators and security professionals extract and analyze data from Microsoft Entra ID (Azure AD).
-It uses the Microsoft Graph API to retrieve sign-in logs, app registrations, and enterprise applications, and exports this data in various formats for analysis.
+GraphReporter is a command-line tool that helps IT administrators and security professionals extract and analyze sign-in logs from Microsoft Entra ID (Azure AD).
+It uses the Microsoft Graph API to retrieve sign-in logs with flexible filtering options by application, user, or date range.

 ### Features

 - **Authentication**: Secure client credentials (app-only) authentication with Microsoft Graph API
-- **Data Retrieval**: Fetch sign-in logs, app registrations, and enterprise apps
-- **Filtering**: Filter data by date, type, and other properties
+- **Sign-in Logs**: Fetch sign-in logs with various filtering options
+  - All sign-ins within a date range
+  - Application-specific sign-ins (by name or ID)
+  - User-specific sign-ins
+- **Smart Data Retrieval**:
+  - Automatic chunking of large date ranges to avoid timeouts
+  - File combining for chunked exports
+  - Configurable chunk sizes
-- **Export**: Export data to CSV, Excel, or JSON formats
+- **Export**: Export data to CSV format (Excel and JSON coming soon)
-- **Pagination**: Handle large datasets with proper pagination
+- **Easy to Use**: Simple shell script interface for all operations

 ## Prerequisites